Machew115/Mile-Stone-3/README.md

 ## Inspiration

 ## Details
-User will be able to register and login into the Fitness Tracker Once logged in they will be able to update the own personal data to track their progress on their weight and measurements They will also able to log their workouts and meals to track their calorie consumption They will be able to select different exercises to target specific muscle groups The interface will be resizable to view on different size screens
+User will be able to register and login into the Fitness Tracker. <br/>
+Once logged in they will be able to update the own personal data to track their progress on their weight and measurements. <br/>
+They will also able to log their workouts and meals to track their calorie consumption.<br/>
+They will be able to select different exercises to target specific muscle groups.<br/>
+The interface will be resizable to view on different size screens. <br/>

 ## Technology
 * React - Frontend UI development